-Over the past few years, CLEAR has changed the airport security landscape in a big way, and it’s likely you’ve seen the CLEAR kiosks and employees staffing dedicated lanes at security checkpoints during your travels.
+Over the past few years, CLEAR has changed the airport security landscape in a big way.
+Odds are, you’ve seen the CLEAR kiosks and employees staffing dedicated lanes at security checkpoints during your travels.

-This privately-run security service promises a quick trip through security at a growing number of U.S. airports and also a number of professional sports stadiums.
+CLEAR promises shorter lines and a quicker trip through airport security at a growing number of U.S. airports and even some professional sports stadiums, too.
 It’s different from TSA PreCheck in many way ways – especially in where you can actually use it.

 What Airports Offer CLEAR Service?